Advance Wars: Days of Ruin: Reception

 Advance Wars: Days of Ruin has received generally positive reviews, having aggregate scores of 85 and 86 on GameRankings and Metacritic, respectively.
 Nintendo Power gave a positive rating, calling the game "comfortingly familiar" with battles that are "more approachable than before".
 Online multiplayer was noted as taking "wireless connectivity and Nintendo Wi-Fi Connection further than any game that has preceded it".
 One of the main flaws of Days of Ruin was identified as a lack of gameplay innovation.
 Game Informer's Adam Biessener called it "an excellent game", but criticized its change from "charming, cartoony roots" to a "dreary post-apocalyptic setting".

 1UP.com praised the new turn Days of Ruin has taken for the series, but noted that the storyline, while darker than before, was still close in tone to the humor of the previous games.
 The new CO deployment feature was called the biggest change to the gameplay.
 The game was criticized for the removal of several staple features of the series, but complimented the new online play feature as being "the most balanced Advance Wars experience".
 IGN gave the game a high rating for taking risks with its artistic design, but also criticized the loss of old single-player modes in favor of new multiplayer content.
 IGN named Advance Wars: Days of Ruin the Best Online Multiplayer Game of 2008 for the Nintendo DS.
 The game was also a nominee for other awards from IGN, including Best Strategy Game and Best Artistic Design.
 GameSpot's Ryan Davis praised the game for its online support, the map editor, and sharper visuals, but criticized it for its difficult campaign mode and felt that the story wasn't strong enough to support the darker tone of the game.

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Days of Ruin for "Hand-Held Game of the Year" and "Strategy/Simulation Game of the Year".

 In North America, Days of Ruin sold over 81,000 copies in January after its release, and close to 50,300 copies in February, bringing total sales in the region to over 130,000 as of March 2008.

-In 2009, Official Nintendo Magazine stated " Few games are capable of so completely ensnaring the player - its chess-like gameplay at once ridiculously sophisticated while still being extremely accessible", ranking the game 19th on a list of the greatest Nintendo games.
+In 2009, Official Nintendo Magazine wrote that "few games are capable of so completely ensnaring the player - its chess-like gameplay at once ridiculously sophisticated while still being extremely accessible", ranking the game 19th on a list of the greatest Nintendo games.